Omarouhga/gr_cu/README.md

 Access to resident lists for quick searches.
 Local reload capability for residents without a bank account.
 Modification of resident data for seamless management.
-(Refer to Figures 13, 14, 15 in the repository.)

 ![image](https://github.com/Omarouhga/gr_cu/assets/103626975/ef17ae4a-fc16-4a49-93e0-ac635827ccc1)